Anchor Attention for Hybrid Crowd Forecasts Aggregation: Calibration and Discrimination

 \section{Calibration and Discrimination}

 Calibration refers to the ability to make forecasts that coincide with the observed empirical frequencies of events being predicted.
-Calibration error would be zero if the events with predicted probabilities p actually occur about p percentage of the time.
+Calibration error is zero when the events with predicted probabilities p actually occur about p percentage of the time.
 Therefore, any deviation from the diagonal line suggests poor calibration.
 Figure~\ref{fig:calibration} shows the calibration curves for each method.
 The x-axis is divided into 10 bins, each spanning 10\% on the probability scale.
 The y-axis denotes the observed proportion of events that fall in each bin.

 Discrimination refers to the capacity to distinguish between true positive outcomes and true negative ones.
 We use the AUC (Area Under The Curve) ROC (Receiver Operating Characteristics) curve to evaluate the discrimination of the models.
 The ROC curve plots the probability of a true positive against that of a false positive.
-Perfect resolution means all of the probability mass is under the curve.
+Perfect resolution means all the probability mass is under the curve.
 Figure~\ref{fig:roc} shows the ROC curves for all methods.